 Quick Answers

-Applying for a "Pay in 3" plan generally involves a soft credit inquiry, which does not affect your credit score.
+Applying for a "Pay in 3" plan generally utilizes a soft credit inquiry, which does not impact your credit score.

-Your on-time payments are not typically reported to credit bureaus, meaning they won't help you build a positive credit history.
+Your on-time payments are typically not reported to the major credit bureaus, so they will not help build your credit history.

-However, missed payments can be reported, potentially damaging your credit score, especially if the debt is passed to a collection agency.
+Conversely, missed payments can be reported to credit agencies and may lower your score, particularly if the debt is sent to collections.

 What is a pay in 3 plan?

-A "Pay in 3" plan is a short-term financing option that allows consumers to split a purchase into three equal, interest-free installments.
-The first payment is typically made at the point of sale, while the subsequent two are automatically deducted from a linked card over the following weeks or months.
-This payment structure offers a way to manage the cost of purchases without committing to a traditional loan or credit card interest.
+A "Pay in 3" plan is a short-term financing option that allows consumers to split a purchase into three separate payments.
+This model divides the total cost into equal, often interest-free installments.
+Typically, the first payment is made at the time of purchase, with the subsequent two payments automatically deducted from your account over the following weeks or months.

 How Pay in 3 Could Impact Your Credit Score